arrdem/katamari/README.md

 ```
 $ kat start-server
+Starting server ...
+Waiting for it to become responsive \
+Started server!
+  http port: 3636
+  nrepl port: 3637
 ```

 This will prompt Katamari to self-bootstrap, downloading the latest server standalone jar and creating a couple files in the root of your repository.